 A healthy diversity of UNESCO World Heritage Sites – 7 beautiful, exotic and unique places like nothing I had ever seen or heard of before, rounded up with a healthy handful of tentative sites that I just had to see.
 For regular readers of my blog you will know I have a fascination with natural and cultural heritage and am an ardent collector of UNESCO sites – I’ve been to over 200+ in 5 continents so far!

-In recognition of this inspiration I want to share with you these sites and a few tentative ones – like the Historic Centre of Sibiu and its Ensemble of Squares – if you are considering a trip to Romania hopefully you will try to visit as many of these as possible and appreciate how Romania indeed has a rich and under recognised historical legacy which extended far beyond that of Dracula!
+In recognition of this inspiration I want to share with you these sites and a few tentative ones – like the Historic Centre of Sibiu and its Ensemble of Squares.
+If you are considering a trip to Romania hopefully you will try to visit as many of these as possible.
+You can then better appreciate how Romania indeed has a rich and under recognised historical legacy which extended far beyond that of Dracula!

 They are authentic and particularly well preserved.
 Far from being mere wall decorations, the paintings form a systematic covering on all the facades and represent complete cycles of religious themes.
 Their exceptional composition, the elegance of the characters, and the harmony of the colors blend perfectly with the surrounding countryside.